jh-moreno/hello-world/README.md

 # hello-world
-Just a public test repository \D
+Just a public test repository

 With another line added to it